 Buy tickets online or at the gate

 Tickets can be bought online at the official website or at the entrance gate desfiladerodeltajo.info.
-Debit cards and cash are accepted at the entrance gate and the staff speak pretty good English.
+Debit cards only and the entrance fee is 5 euros.
+Make sure you have a payment card as they don’t accept cash at the entrance gate and the staff speak pretty good English.

 Read the rules before you go!